Joe Biden selects Kamala Harris as presidential running mate: reports | DW | 11.08.2020

 Biden's social media post continued: "Back when Kamala was Attorney General, she worked closely with Beau.
 I watched as they took on the big banks, lifted up working people, and protected women and kids from abuse.
 I was proud then, and I'm proud now to have her as my partner in this campaign."

-Should Biden, 77, succeed in defeating President Donald Trump, Harris would become the United States' first female vice president.
+Should Biden, 77, succeed in defeating President Donald Trump in November, Harris would become the United States' first female vice president.

+Earlier on Tuesday, prior to the announcement, Harris wrote on Twitter: "Black women and women of color have long been underrepresented in elected office and in November we have an opportunity to change that.
+Let's get to work."

 jsi/aw (AP, Reuters, AFP)